feedbin/feedbin-api/content/subscriptions.md

 Some proxies block or filter PATCH requests.
 A POST alternative is available for these cases:

 `POST /v2/subscriptions/525/update.json` will update the subscription with and id of `525`

+Thanks to [Oliver Fürniß](http://curioustimes.de/) for pointing this out.